 – Thanksgiving Day and the following Friday – Nov.
 24 & 25, 2022

 – Winter Holidays (Christmas & New Year’s) – Dec.
 26, 2022- Jan.
 2, 2023

 We also close for a few days in September (Sept.
 29-30, 2022) every year for inventory.
 Follow us on social media for reminders and closure dates.

-In-season clothing helps ensure we get the right clothes to our clients when they need them most.
+In-season clothing helps ensure we get the right clothes to Valley Outreach shoppers when they need them most.
 We also have limited storage space in the warehouse we share with our food programs to store clothes that are out of season.

 We are required to follow food safety regulations.
 Safe food handling of frozen and perishable items requires a chain of command for storage requirements.
 We cannot accept partially used items because we cannot account for the safety of the item once it is open.